bitplane/bitplane.net/~/doc/thoughts/lens/goods/index.md

 > signals and generate lights and sounds, which condition the nervous system
 > for production rather than fertility.

-Humans are good people, they're wired that way.
+Humans are good people, they're just wired that way.
 Whatever the culture, time or place, they will be good.
-Good is a social construct, human values are dynamic, programmed through the faces they see and the voices they hear, of people who share their destiny.
-We become good through the smiles and scorn of our peers, this is our nature.
+But human values are dynamic, socially constructed and programmed through experience.
+Surrounded by people who share our destiny, our ideas of good and valuable are programmed into us by the faces we see and the voices we hear.
+We become good through the smiles and scorn of our peers, this is our nature, our good.

-After mass media, the voices you hear aren't your people.
+After the invention of mass media, the voices you hear aren't your people's.
 They don't come from faces that share your destiny.
-They're broadcast from afar, their good is what's good for the highest bidder.
-Bidding is done with money, work owed by others, and survivorship improves the programming, tunes so all that remains are ones that compels us to give our surplus freely.
+Broadcast from afar, their good is what's good for the highest bidder, not you.
+Bidding is done with work owed by others, money, and is used to bid for more programming.
+This is a feedback loop shaped by survivorship, its cycles are similar to BSE or hookworms.
+It's the survivorship of programming that compels us to give our surplus freely.
 Which we do, because we're good people.

-This nourishes the programming organ, feeds segmentation of people into cohorts, and of society, and families, and people from their values.
+This in turn nourishes the programming parasite, feeding the segmentation of people into cohorts, and of society, and of families, and of people from their values.

-This isn't about people selling us trinkets to take our labour, the goods are just the means, the ends are the runaway corruption of good itself.
-It's not a human system, it's a system of humans.
-Like an ant vortex but for human brains, it extracts value, converts it into the desire to extract more value.
-Our value.
+This isn't about powerful humans selling trinkets to steal the labour of others.
+That is of course the means, but the ends are a runaway corruption of good itself.
+Those with the most fat steer the hunger, they set the table, defecate on it and then devour themselves.
+Across every major city in every country, the system consumes the richest first.
+Trapping, isolating and redirecting labour from the families and societies they no longer have, turning all into a thirst for more goods.
+This is not a human system, it's a system of humans.
+An ant mill of human brains, a vortex of value extraction, converting all desire for good into desire to extract more value.
+Our values, and value, strip mined by a strange attractor.

-The bulk of mass, those with the most both set the table and eat themselves;
-across every major city in every country, this system devours the rich first.
-Trapping, isolating and redirecting labour from the families and societies they no longer have, turning it into a thirst for more goods.

-The social sciences didn't see it coming, not even after it had arrived.
-As ethicists in lab coats, they guard good itself.
-In the business of obscured "oughts", an "is" is largely rhetorical; moral philosophy focuses on being wise and good, and so they say good, fashionably wise things.
-Wealth frees women from the burden of motherhood is a good thing.
-Removes their humanity, or makes them free to toil for others, less so.
-A cultural genocide, most privileged first, self-administered through a disease that feeds on the values we hold dear would be a bad to say if it could even be seen.
+As ethicists in lab coats, the social sciences are guardians of good itself, and have failed.
+In their business of obscured "oughts", an "is" is largely rhetorical; moral philosophy focuses on being wise and good, and so they say good, fashionably wise things.
+It's a good thing to say that wealth frees women from the burden of motherhood.
+To say it removes their humanity, or makes them free to toil for others, less so.
+A self-administered genocide, most privileged first, delivered through a disease that feeds on the values we all hold dear?
+That would be very bad to say, if it could even be seen.

-And it can't.
-The modern lens of virtue ethics is one of blank-slates and prescribed values, not human biology.
-And through this lens, any techno-socio-economic biohazard has three different types of "is" to ignore, and one more evolution to deny.
+And it can't be seen.
+The modern lens of virtue ethicists is one of blank-slates and prescribed values, it rejects human biology.
+Through its lens of oughts, a techno-socio-economic biohazard is hazardous to something incidental, and has three different types of "is" to ignore, its evolution another to deny.

-The future before us is a network of dynamic systems that grow denser and more complex each day.
-Markets, politics, cultures and technologies, words, behaviours and ideas.
-But mostly systems of human animals.
-AI presents opportunities for endless variations of human ant vortices to emerge.
-And to avoid these traps we need to know what we are before what we should be.
+The future before us is not a path, it's a network.
+A vast web of dynamic systems that grows denser and more complex each day.
+Markets, politics, cultures and technologies, words, behaviours and ideas - all systems of human animals, and all with their own strange attractors.
+AI presents opportunities for endless variations of human ant mills to emerge, steeper gradients on the funnel walls.

-Our clergy are blind and not fit to lead.
-We desperately need a better view, a systems level view; a view from above.
+We might avoid these traps if we knew what we were, before before we decided what we ought to be, but we don't.
+And with flexible values we shit directly into our own mouths at an ever increasing pace.

+This isn't just consumption consuming our good, it's an entire class of trap that we seem blind to.
+We could really use an elevated position, maybe a view from above.

 * [🔍 back](..)